DeepakSridhar/deepaksridhar.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am a second year PhD student at UCSD with a focus on Computer Vision.
-I am working under Prof. Nuno Vasconcelos on the intersection of generative modeling (diffusion models) and 3D vision problems (multi-modal fusion).
+I am working under Prof. Nuno Vasconcelos on generative modeling (diffusion models) for multimodal vision problems (images/video/3D content generation).
 Currently, I am working on a 2D/3D diffusion model framework that offers high fidelity, controllability, modularity, (re)-usability (adapting existing foundational models) and applicability (data augmentation) for various downstream vision tasks.
 I am also working on some fundamental vision problems such as efficient classification and detection in images and videos.

 Outside of Research, I love to go on hiking and exploring the nature.
 I also love to participate in outdoor adventures.